 What is Down Syndrome?

 To begin with, what kind of condition is down syndrome anyway? – It is a result of a chromosomal defect that affects humans physically and mentally.
 This type of disorder means that instead of the regular 23 pairs of chromosomes in human cells, people with down syndrome have 21 chromosomes.
 Consequently, these individuals have a short stature, a flat nasal bridge, and low muscle tone.
-Furthermore, many of them have a learning disability.
+Furthermore, many of them have learning disabilities.

 As opposed to humans, cats have only 19 chromosomes in their cells, which means that it’s impossible to have down syndrome.

 As we mentioned already, cats can’t get down syndrome, so the answer to the posed question is no. However, there are some cats that develop symptoms similar to those from down syndrome.
 Even so, these symptoms may point to different diseases or conditions.
 In other words, pay attention to these symptoms:

 - Eyes set very wide apart – abnormally

 - Low muscle tone

 - Problems with hearing, or a complete hearing loss (if your cat is white with blue eyes it may be the reason why your cat is deaf).

 - Dysfunctional motor skills

 - Heart problems